Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Care for your wound after it is drained:

-- Packing: Ask your primary healthcare provider how to pack and change gauze in your wound.
-Keep track of how many gauze dressings are placed inside the cavity whenever you do your wound care.
+- Ask your healthcare provider how to change the gauze in your wound.
+Keep track of how many gauze dressings are placed inside the wound.
 Do not overpack or put too much packing in the wound.
 Do not pack the gauze too tightly in your wound.

-Follow up with your primary healthcare provider or a dermatologist in 1 to 3 days:
+Follow up with your healthcare provider in 1 to 3 days:

 You may need to have your packing removed or your bandage changed.
 Write down your questions so you remember to ask them during your visits.